arozar/multer-google-storage/README.md

 NB: This package is written to work with es5 or higher.
 If you have an editor or IDE that can understand d.ts (typescript) type definitions you will get additional support from your tooling though you do not need to be using typescript to use this package.

+## Google Cloud
+### Creating a storgage bucket
+For instructions on how to create a storage bucket see the following [documentation from google](https://cloud.google.com/storage/docs/creating-buckets#storage-create-bucket-console).

+### Obtaining credentials
+For instructions on how to obtain the JSON keyfile as well a "projectId" (contained in the key file) please refer to the following [documentation from google](https://googlecloudplatform.github.io/google-cloud-node/#/docs/google-cloud/0.56.0/guides/authentication.)
 ### Credentials
 #### Default method
 If using the MulterGoogleCloudStorage class without passing in any configuration options then the following environment variables will need to be set: